gcmorgado/styleguide/README.md

-# styleguide
+# Code patterns

 This is our HTML, CSS and JavaScript style guide.
 This guide contains feelings, thoughts and code from another's very good style guides.
 In [our company](http://shareprime.com.br), you have to keep this principles for your coding.
 It will maitain a great quality in our code, and it will be easy to another people complements your code.

-## HTML Coding Style
+## General definitions

 ### Protocols
 Omit the protocol portion (http:, https:) from URLs pointing to images and other media files, style sheets, and scripts unless the respective files are not available over both protocols.
 Omitting the protocol—which makes the URL relative—prevents mixed content issues and results in minor file size savings.

 ```
 <!-- Not recommended -->